JPauldo/gen-my-readme/sample/README.md

 ## Usage

+It is quite intuitive.
+Why not just give it a try?

 Below is a demonstration of the application:

 ![Alt Text for Placeholder](https://via.placeholder.com/150)

 ## License

-This repo utilizes the Boost Software license.
-If you would like to know more information, you can check out its [license page](https://choosealicense.com/licenses/bsl-1.0/) for its permissions, conditions and limitations.
+This repo utilizes the Apache license.
+If you would like to know more information, you can check out its [license page](https://choosealicense.com/licenses/apache-2.0/) for its permissions, conditions and limitations.

 ## Tests